department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/documentation/benefit-payments-FE-documentation.md

 ### Error State 1: The Payment History API call fails

 #### Visual specs
-- Use the [error alert component](https://design.va.gov/storybook/?path=/docs/components-va-alert--error) for the error message.
+- Use the [warning alert component](https://design.va.gov/components/alert#warning-alert) for the error message.
 >**We can't access your payment history**

 >We're sorry.
 We can't access your payment history right now.
 We're working to fix this problem.
 Please check back later.